-Leann came up with an idea: before becoming a priestess there was an old woman who later I knew was a witch and thought me how to do a body split while keeping the body-conscious, meaning no other spirit could get in my body also is like being in 2 places at the same time.
+Leann came up with an idea: “Before becoming a priestess,” she said, “there was an old woman who I later knew was a witch and who taught me how to do a body split while keeping the body conscious—meaning no other spirit could get in my body.
+It’s like being in two places at the same time.
 During a regular body split, the body stays asleep and what travels is the spirit and the consciousness, leaving the body vulnerable to any entity that’s around.
-One of the properties of the Hematite stone is creating a shield during astral projection, so it can protect the body of the performer which means it can help me while I’m doing the prayers and also help Jeremy during his mission.
+One of the properties of the hematite stone is creating a shield during astral projection so it can protect the body of the performer, which means it can help me while I’m doing the prayers and also help Jeremy during his mission.”

-Sheryl, I think you have seen enough and I truly believe you’re ready for this…

-I have 2 Hematite stones I want you to get for me, but first, you need to do a clean-up of the stones, they have been used in the past and they need to be recharged as well.
+“Sheryl, I think you have seen enough, and I truly believe you’re ready for this. . . .
+I have two hematite stones I want you to get for me, but first you need to do a cleanup of the stones.
+They have been used in the past and they need to be recharged, as well.

-Inside the box I brought, you will find a transparent oil, the stones need to be submerged for at least one hour, it helps release any remaining energy.
-Remember these stones were used to cleanse and also trap bad energies in the past, they are more than just stones they play an important role in the process.
+“Inside the box I brought, you will find a transparent oil.
+The stones need to be submerged for at least one hour; it helps release any remaining energy.
+Remember, these stones were used to cleanse and also trap bad energies in the past.
+They are more than just stones; they play an important role in the process.

-After all this, we can proceed to perform the prayers.
-While we knock on the floor 3 times, the stones will build a spiritual shield that should keep away any evil spirit that can be around.
+“After all this, we can proceed to perform the prayers.
+While we knock on the floor three times, the stones will build a spiritual shield that should keep away any evil spirit that might be around.

-One important thing to know Sheryl is that everything related to this trinity is strictly attached to the number 3, it is believed is meant to represent the spiritual, the human and animal part but at the same time converged by nature into one, which makes us humans prone to be possessed by these entities as we provide resources.

-Besides thinking about Jeremy makes me realize he actually needs to grab the stone…
+“One important thing to know, Sheryl, is that everything related to this trinity is strictly attached to the number three.
+It is believed that number is meant to represent the spiritual, the human, and the animal part, but at the same time converged by nature into one, which makes us humans prone to be possessed by these entities, as we provide resources.
+Also, thinking about Jeremy reminds me that he actually needs to grab the stone. . . .”

-Ohh, Leann, I remember I read something about stone trays on the Memento Mori, supposedly if you don’t have one you can use some iron mortar but it needs to be in the water and the water shouldn’t be touching the stone while on the mortar.
+“Oh, Leann, I remember I read something about stone trays in Memento Mori.
+Supposedly, if you don’t have any, you can use iron mortar, but it needs to be in the water, and the water shouldn’t be touching the stone while on the mortar.”

-Well, Sheryl, you’re getting better at this, this is good and we just need to get the mortar… hopefully, we can get the proper one in a dedicated store, if not then we should go for the homemade, at the end what matters is the faith we have.
+“Sheryl, you’re getting better at this.
+So we just need to get the mortar. . . .
+Hopefully we can get the proper one in a dedicated store; if not, we should go for a homemade version.
+In the end, what matters is the faith we have.”

-Concerning Jeremy grabbing the stone, maybe he could do that through you while you’re channeling him?
-Is it possible?
+“Concerning Jeremy grabbing the stone,” I said, “maybe he could do that through you while you’re channeling him?
+Is it possible?”